Shades of Chartreuse ~ Freshly Green Tips™

 6. Pre-Shower Facial Serum: Okay, I'll admit that I never understood those expensive facial serums that you apply and then wash off.
 Well, now I see the benefit, AND I save a lot of money by using coconut oil to do the same thing.
 TIP: 1Before your shower, arrange your hair off your face and apply the coconut oil all over a clean face right up into your hair-line [avoid the eyes]; don't forget your neck, and upper chest area (both of which are age definers so treat them well).
 2Leave on for a few minutes; the longer the better.
 3Take your shower, let the water roll over your face, neck, chest; the coconut oil protects your skin from the hot water, drying shampoo, hair conditioners; plus, your pores seem to soak up the oil.
 Perhaps it's the warm water that opens the pores, but after a few uses as a serum you will see a difference in your skin.
 4Blot dry, leaving behind some moisture, follow your regular moisturizer and makeup routine.
 NOTE: There is conflicting evidence whether coconut oil is non-comedogenic (does not clog pores) or comedogenic (can clog pores) so use common sense with this tip according to your skin-type.
 BONUS: Check out EXHALE Your Way To Beautiful Skin for other tips on achieving more supple, sexy skin.

 7. Makeup Remover: I was away overnight and had forgotten my eye-makeup remover.
 While I don't advocate using oil around the eyes, in a pinch, coconut oil came to the rescue.
 I washed off as much eye makeup with warm water as possible, then applied a little oil on a tissue to remove the eyeliner and remaining mascara.
 After that I used soap to wash away any makeup residue; no raccoon eyes, AND I think my lashes seemed conditioned the next day.
+It's also convenient to remove lip stain color at the end of the day.

 8. Pedicure-Pick-Me-Up: Top off your toes with coconut oil in between pedicures.
 It's keeps feet and cuticles smooth, extending the life of your salon treatment.
 TIP: Slather it on and put on cotton socks to help it absorb into skin, AND to prevent slipping.